-The members of the Audit Committee of the Board of Directors of Northeast submit this report in connection with the committee's review of the financial reports for the fiscal year ended June 30, 2019 as follows:
+The members of the Audit Committee of the Board of Directors of Northeast submit this report in connection with the committee's review of the financial reports for the fiscal year ended June 30, 2020 as follows:

-- 1. The Audit Committee has reviewed and discussed with management the audited financial statements for Northeast Bank for the fiscal year ended June 30, 2019. - 2.
-The Audit Committee has discussed with representatives of RSM US LLP the matters required to be discussed by Public Company Accounting Oversight Board AU Section 380, Communication with Audit Committees, as currently in effect. - 3.
+- 1. The Audit Committee has reviewed and discussed with management the audited financial statements for Northeast Bank for the fiscal year ended June 30, 2020. - 2.
+The Audit Committee has discussed with representatives of RSM US LLP the matters required to be discussed by applicable requirements of the Public Company Accounting Oversight Board. - 3.
 The Audit Committee has received the written disclosures and the letter from the independent accountant required by the applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountant's communications with the Audit Committee concerning independence, and has discussed with the independent accountant the independent accountant's independence.

-Based on the review and discussions referred to above, the Audit Committee recommended to the Board of Directors that the audited financial statements be included in the Bank's Annual Report on Form 10-K for the fiscal year ended June 30, 2019 for filing with the FDIC.
+Based on the review and discussions referred to above, the Audit Committee recommended to the Board of Directors that the audited financial statements be included in the Bank's Annual Report on Form 10-K for the fiscal year ended June 30, 2020 for filing with the FDIC.

 The Audit Committee operates pursuant to a charter that was approved by our Board of Directors.
-A copy of the Audit Committee Charter is available on the Bank's website under the "Investor Relations" tab at www.northeastbank.com/about-us.
+A copy of the Audit Committee Charter is available on the Bank's website under the "Investor Relations" tab at https://investor.northeastbank.com/investor-relations.